 The arguments against fixed ladders are the potential for unauthorized access, damage, and safety concerns.

-The advantage of easy roof access can become a liability if it leads to unauthorized access that leads to theft, damage, or mischief, such as break and enter into the premises or graffiti).
+The advantage of easy roof access can become a liability if it leads to unauthorized access.
+This can lead to theft, damage, or mischief, such as break and enter into the premises or graffiti).
 However, a building owner can mitigate this by using a locking guard on the ladder or underside of the cage, or by starting the ladder six to eight feet from ground level.

 Other problems can occur with older wall ladders that don’t conform to the current health and safety regulations, especially using proper cages and landings over a certain height.